RaoVNV/BiostatLiteracyProject/README.md

-# Data-to-Graphs and Back
+# Biostatistics Literacy Project

-This GitHub repository is the home for the Data-to-Graphs and Back project being conducted by V.N.
-Vimal Rao, Chelsey Legacy, Jonathan M. Brown, Andrew Zieffler, and Robert delMas.
-You can access the project website at: https://RaoVNV.github.io/Data-to-Graphs.
+This GitHub repository is the home for the Biostatistics Literacy project being conducted by Laura Le, Mike Jiroutek, Steven Foti, and V.N.
+Vimal Rao.
+You can access the project website at: https://RaoVNV.github.io/BiostatLiteracyProject.